Paul-rk-cruz/HRV_Genome_Mapping_Pipeline/README.md

       --ref_inflb                   Overwrite set multi-fasta Respiratory Panel reference file --ref_hpiv3                   Overwrite set multi-fasta HPIV3 reference file --helpMsg		    Displays help message in terminal
-      --singleEnd                   Specifies that the input fastq files are single end reads --withFastQC		    Runs a quality control check on fastq files --skipTrimming                Skips the fastq trimmming process (not available in v1.3; will be released in v1.4)
+      --singleEnd                   Specifies that the input fastq files are single end reads.
+Pipeline assumes paired-end reads if this flag is not specified.
+	  --withFastQC		    Runs a quality control check on fastq files --skipTrimming                Skips the fastq trimmming process (not available in v1.3; will be released in v1.4)